kathrynljackson/career_journal/Week 1.md

 ### What is something you know about (list some knowledge/expertise you have)?

+I have a few special interests that I know a lot about and enjoy researching, the two most prominent being animals and comic book characters.
+I also have a professional level of knowledge in the field of education since I was a teacher for six years.

 ### What is something you have a natural ability to do well (list a talent)?